AlexArcPy/intern-wiki/Configuring-Intern.md

 <tr>
 <th scope="row"><code>reporters</code><br>'runner' or 'console'</th>
-<td>An array of reporter names (for reporters in <code>teststack/lib/reporters</code>) or complete module IDs (for custom reporters) corresponding to reporters that should be used to report test results.</td>
+<td>An array of reporter names (for reporters in <code>intern/lib/reporters</code>) or complete module IDs (for custom reporters) corresponding to reporters that should be used to report test results.</td>
 </tr>

 <tr>
 <th scope="row"><code>suites</code><br>(empty array)</th>
-<td>An array of module IDs corresponding to individual unit test suites that you want to execute when running Test Stack.
+<td>An array of module IDs corresponding to individual unit test suites that you want to execute when running Intern.
 This option can be overridden in most cases by specifying one or more <code>suites</code> options on the command-line.</td>
 </tr>

 <tr>
 <th scope="row"><code>useSauceConnect</code><br>true</th>
 <td>Whether or not to start Sauce Connect before running tests.
 This is necessary if you are using Travis CI.
-For quicker Test Stack runtimes, you may start Sauce Connect manually instead and set this to <code>false</code>.</td>
+For quicker Intern runtimes, you may start Sauce Connect manually instead and set this to <code>false</code>.</td>
 </tr>

 <tr>